Tony Ortega: The Unbreakable Miss Lovely

 In May 2015, Ortega released a book about Scientology critic Paulette Cooper and her conflict with the organization, entitled The Unbreakable Miss Lovely, which was published by Silvertail Books, an imprint of London-based literary agent and independent publisher Humfrey Hunter.
 The book focuses on the journalist Paulette Cooper, codenamed "Miss Lovely" by the church, who became one of the first journalists to investigate the practices of harassment and intimidation of anyone who spoke publicly against the organization with her own published book, The Scandal of Scientology.
 Ortega's research into Cooper's story uncovered many previously unpublished operations by the church against Cooper, and included testimony from FBI Special Agent Christine Hansen.
 In an official response to the book from the church a spokesperson declined to revisit the subject and referred to Ortega as "a parasite".
 The book was well received by critics of Scientology and has been described as among the best of the genre as well as shocking.
 Although Cooper reached a financial settlement with the church in 1985, Ortega was accompanied by Cooper on the subsequent international book tour.

+Battlefield Scientology

 In 2018, Tony Ortega and Paulette Cooper co-authored the book Battlefield Scientology : Exposing L. Ron Hubbard's Dangerous "Religion".